erwin-beckers/iDeal.Net/README.md

 The response contains the status, which can be Success, Failure, Cancelled, Open or Expired.
 The response also contains the account number, name and city of the customer.

 ## Certificates
 In order to use iDeal you need to create (or buy) a certificate.
-The public key needs to be uploaded to your iDeal provider (acquirer) so they are able to verify your messages/requests.
+The public key needs to be uploaded to your iDeal dashboard so they are able to verify your messages/requests.
 To create a self-signed certifcate you can use openSSL

 * openssl genrsa -aes128 -out private.pem -passout pass:[YOUR PRIVATE PASSWORD] 2048